 In my first attempt at animal allyship, a classmate and I took a body part from our dissected squid and gave them a funeral.
 I stopped eating animals' bodies and I started writing stories about a world where everyone could thrive free from harm.

 I sought the courage to help heal our relationships with each other.
-Animals are our neighbors.
-Humane alternatives are growing.
+Animals are like us; they just see the world differently.
 With compassion, we can figure out how to stop treating animals like trash and treat ourselves better too.

 But back then, I didn't know how to channel my exquisite sensitivity.
 As a shy, neurodivergent trans girl, I was overwhelmed by all the noise and disconnection.
 No matter how much I retreated into writing, I could never escape the feeling that I wasn't designed to thrive in this world.